adw3r/proxy_parser/README.md

 Scrapes proxies for github

-The parser uses links to github files named proxies.txt
+The parser uses links to github files named proxies.txt and checks them in multithreading

 install requierments with pip